China, Africa and the future of development aid

 Research Professor, CMI

-Political scientist focusing on democracy, governance and women's employment and empowement in the Horn of Africa
+Aalen is a political scientist focusing on democracy, governance and women's employment and empowerment in the Horn of Africa.

-Lovise Aalen has researched Ethiopian politics for the last two decades.
+She has researched Ethiopian politics for the last two decades.
 She has focused on the implementation of ethnic federalism, the EPRDF’s ideas of revolutionary democracy and the developmental state, regime-youth interactions, and female political participation in authoritarian contexts.
+She has also written about Chinese support to education and training in Ethiopia.

 Stein Sundstøl Eriksen